‘Firebrand’: What does US Republican rebel Matt Gaetz want?

 Gaetz says his primary grievance with McCarthy is the former speaker’s failure to split the federal budget into several bills in order to rein in government spending.

-But Cayton, the political science professor, believes Gaetz’s motives go beyond his public statements.
+But Cayton, the political science professor, says Gaetz’s motives could go beyond his public statements.

 He said Gaetz represents a new generation of Trump-affiliated, “social media-driven, combative conservatives”.
 And with his coup against McCarthy, Gaetz turned himself into one of the most prominent legislators in the House.